Poeticalto/ttoc-mumble-bot/readme.md

 !stop - Adds user to the greylist, which stops the bot from sending automated messages.
 If done again, user is removed, which lets TToC_BOT send messages again.

 !time - Gives user the time of the draft.

+---

+## Whitelist Commands/Behaviors

+Here is a list of whitelist commands:

+!backup - redundant command since backup happens every time a .txt file is changed, but it's kept just in case.

+!ban user reason - bans user from the Mumble Server.
+The actor is noted in the reason.

+!blacklist user- adds user to the blacklist.

+!chat - activates/deactivates the GroupMe bridge.
+Will send messages back and forth between a GroupMe group and the Mumble Channel.

+!ggadd url name - This isn't a whitelist command but is disabled by default.
+Adds a link to the bot which can be accessed by the !gg command.

+!here - moves the bot to the actor's channel.

+!home - moves the bot to its predefined home.

+!lock - prevents users from entering the actor's channel.
+Users on the moderators group or whitelist can bypass the lock, as well as any users moved by a member of those groups.

+!lock+ - prevents users from entering or leaving the actor's channel.
+Users on the moderators group or whitelist can bypass the lock, as well as any users moved by a member of those groups.

+!kick user reason - kicks user from the Mumble Server.
+The actor is noted in the reason.

+!setgreet user message - allows a whitelisted user to set a custom greeting for any Mumble user.

+!setgreetcat user - allows a whitelisted user to set a custom cat greeting for any Mumble user.

+!setupdraft - Connects to the Google Scripts API and sets up a draft board.

+!setupsheet - Connects to the Google Scripts API and sets up a new season for the tournament.

+!trade captain1 captain2 -trades the position of two captains on the draft board.

+!updatelinks - Connects to the Google Sheets API and retrieves links to everything.

+!updatemotd line# - Allows a user to set custom motd messages as the active one.

+!whitelist user - Adds user to the whitelist.

+### Whitelist non-commands

+Whitelisted users also have some fun behavior relating to the bot:

+Giving priority speaker to a user will move the user to the same channel as the bot.
+This functionality also works if you do it on yourself.

+Giving priority speaker to the bot will move the bot to the same channel as the user.

+---